miya0001/ionic-starter-wordpress/README.md

-# Create a Mobile Application using WordPress + Ionic Framework
+# Create a Mobile Application using WordPress + WP-API + Ionic Framework

 This is a starter template for the [Ionic Framework](http://ionicframework.com/).